Terms of Business

 Unless we notify you in writing to the contrary, we will be treating you as a “retail client”.
 This means that you are afforded the highest level of protection under the regulatory system and you may have the right to take a complaint to the Financial Ombudsman Service.

-Coole Bevis Wealth Management Limited is able to act on your behalf in advising you on investments and non-investment insurance contracts.
-We offer products and services as follows:
+Coole Bevis Wealth Management is able to act on your behalf in advising you on investments and non-investment insurance contracts as detailed in our services below.

 We offer a variety of advice services including: